aliclark/the_wooden_sword/Evolved Existence Programming.md

 In the course of evolution, a much more efficient method of computation was developed so that living organisms could survive better using less energy.

-The trick that evolution pulled off was to learn how to tweak informational existence, in the manner that an advanced programmer might edit the text on their computer [using a magnet and a steady hand](https://xkcd.com/378/).
+The trick that evolution pulled off was to learn how to tweak formlessness in existence, in the manner that an advanced programmer might edit the text on their computer [using a magnet and a steady hand](https://xkcd.com/378/).

-In doing so, the information being processed was also very cheaply brought into existence: our conscious experience.
+In doing so, the information being processed was also cheaply molded in existence: our conscious experience.

 ## Predictions